Nirali123456789/Gpt3-NPV/README.md

 Brilliant UI/UX Rich Images GPT-3 Website

- This website based on React.
+ This website based on React js and Typescript.
 It boasts an intuitive interface, responsive design, and interactive components managed with React Hooks.

  Technologies Used
 React.js: Frontend library for building user interfaces.